 In the past, I have created immersive experiences using self-made analog hardware and computerized electronics transmitting the waves of the brain and heart into rhythm.
 For my undergraduate thesis, I produced a large-scale installation to accentuate the corporeal impact of sonic vibration.
 Entirely self-designed and constructed, the 24’x8’ ear canal featured a six-channel speaker array that emitted an aural architecture of head-borne tones.
 By featuring sound localization techniques and the surrounding structure, my audience was able to form their own dynamic music, contingent upon their placement within the installation.

 During a residency at The Atlantic Center for the Arts, I studied sound spatialization by fabricating an octophonic speaker dome installation.
 After composing an electro-acoustic piece surveying the intimacy of breath, I constructed my own sound system with individually-crafted speakers concealed behind silicone-casted ears, sewn into foam-upholstered canvasses.
 To sift through the noise and find the medley of breaths underneath, listeners were invited to touch the exhibits’ components and focus on each breathing pattern—creating an orchestra when combined.
 Those involved were not only implicated in the production, but were also forced to internalize the physicality of listening to others breath and having theirs heard, and to question their discomfort.

 My ambitious projects have allowed me to question the role of experience and play, to think about spatial environments, and to delve into the process of bringing a multi-sensory vision to life.
-During my undergraduate studies, I became well-versed in the processes and equipment used in audiovisual works and how to be a part of a creative team with a unified goal.
+Interactive environments are my art form for project development, and my vivid imagination helps me create unique, bespoke projects.
+I am familiar with the production of immersive audiovisual environments and well-versed in both valuing and incorporating the perspectives of others and being a part of a creative team with a unified goal.